xytuang/database/README.txt

 20 May 2024:
 Decided it was better if I moved my stuff in c to cpp.
 Still working on persistence to disk.
 Learned about file i/o in cpp.

+23 May 2024:
+I have decided to migrate everything to c.
+You can still find the old cpp files in the folder called "old".